Overview

 🚗 Getting There

-Ha Long Bay is approximately 170km east of Hanoi - around 2.5–3.5 hours by road via the Hạ Long Expressway.
-Most cruise operators include shuttle bus transfers from Hanoi as part of their package, picking up from Old Quarter hotels and depositing at the pier.
-The two main departure points are Tuần Châu International Marina (most Ha Long Bay Route 2 cruises) and Hạ Long International Passenger Port (Bái Tử Long cruises).
-There is also a seaplane service from Hanoi's Nội Bài Airport to Tuần Châu, cutting travel time to 45 minutes.
+Ha Long Bay is approximately 170km east of Hanoi - around 2.5-3.5 hours via the Hạ Long Expressway.
+Most cruise operators include shuttle bus transfers from Hanoi as part of their package.
+The two main departure points are Tuần Châu International Marina (most Route 2 cruises, 12km from Ha Long city centre) and Bãi Cháy pier near the Sun World area (central Ha Long).
+Check which pier your boat uses and book accommodation nearby to avoid unnecessary transfers.
+A seaplane service from Nội Bài Airport to Tuần Châu takes 45 minutes.

 What to Expect